 CPU: dual core, 64 bit, 1 GHz, Intel Core 2 Duo or similar.

 Debian 9 GNU/Linux, or a derivative distribution for direct operating system installations.
-Other distributions or operating systems can be used if they serve as host for a virtual machine or for the official Docker image.
+Other distributions or operating systems can be used if they serve as host for a virtual machine or have mature Docker support.

 Installation on devices with even lower specifications (like single board computer with ARM CPUs) is possible with below minimal performance and user experience expectations.

 Due to the way container and virtualization technologies work, expected a performance penalty if these are used.
 For best results, use hardware that includes optimizations for virtualization.

 RAM: 4 GB or more.

-CPU: more than 2 cores, 2 GHz or faster, Intel Core i3 or better.
+CPU: 4 cores or more, 2 GHz or faster, Intel Core i3 or better.

 Storage: solid state storage.